sambitmishra0628/PSP-GNM/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Protein stability prediction upon point mutation is a key biological problem.
 Single point mutations can alter protein function resulting in disease incidence.
 A very significant example is that of sickle cell anemia, wherein a single genomic mutation results in a single amino acid change and impairs the function of hemoglobin.
 It is therefore essential to develop methods that can predict the impact of point mutations on protein stability.
 More specifically, such methods should enable the estimation of free energy change (ddG) upon point mutation and be able to tell us whether a mutation reduces, increases or doesn't change the thermodynamic stability of proteins.

+In this project, we introduce a novel approach to estimate the changes in free energy (ΔΔG) associated with point mutations.
+We refer to our approach as Protein Stability Prediction using Gaussian Network Model (PSP-GNM).
+For a given wildtype-mutant pair, PSP-GNM utilizes the Gaussian Network Model (GNM) to identify putative contacts and the order in which they are broken during simulated partial protein unfolding.
+We then use the knowledge of these broken contacts to estimate the ΔΔG.

 ### Built With